CTcue/ng-select/README.md

   * The input tag (enabled by the `[addTag]` property) is visible while loading.
   * The loading text is hidden while the input tag is visible.
+  * The input value is not cleared when closing the dropdown.